singular-gpispace/framework/README.md

   ```bash
   sudo apt-get install build-essential autoconf autogen libtool libreadline6-dev libglpk-dev cmake gawk
   ```
+  Remark: On Ubuntu 18.04, you will have to install a more recent version of CMake (>= 3.15).
+You can build CMake from source or download pre-compiled binaries via [CMake](https://cmake.org/).

 * Scientific libraries used by Singular:
   ```bash